alpaDrive/vehicle/README.md

     $ sudo python3 main.py
     ```

-5. Once this is run, a new file namely `creds.txt` will be created in the directory containing the vehicle vid.
-Go to some [online QR code generator](https://www.the-qrcode-generator.com/) and generate a QR code for the following text.
-Take a printout or sticker print and paste it on your device.

-    ```json
-    {
-        "vid": "<your vid>",
-        "initial": true
-    }
-    ```
+5. Once this is run, you will get a QR code on your terminal.
+Scan it from the app after signing up to pair this vehicle to your user account.
+Make sure you do this once and scan the QR before proceeding to enable auto start on boot.
+This is because if you accidentally enable auto start on boot, then you'll have to repeat the steps all over again.

 If it works, voila!
 You've set up your Raspberry Pi and are ready to go.
 If it doesn't, make sure it's an issue with the code before opening an issue but dont feel hesitant to do so.
 We welcome any issues about the software and will respond immediately.

 Before you jump to that, try to debug by using the scripts available in the `__tests__/` directory as well.
 Also, in order for the script to run smoothly, the OBD adapter must be connected before starting the script.

 #### Enabling auto start on boot
 In a nutshell, you're going to create a systemd service for this software and run it on boot.
-Here is what you have to do
+One factor to consider here is that the Raspberry Pi should be on some network all the time.
+The easiest way to do this is to get some USB SIM card adapter & leave it plugged in.
+Here is what you have to do once you have a consistent networking solution:

 1. Copy over the service unit file from this repository to the `/etc/systemd/system/` directory.